tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} If there are pitfalls or other traps, gaps, and gotchas to avoid, these are noted in the documentation (even if relayed with a positive spin) rather than hidden from the user.
 A section called "Known Limitations" often contains this information.
 The documentation doesn't lie or mislead the user but rather is transparent, honest, and helpful even if it means exposing the product's warts. {{cb-end}}

+{{cb}} If there are [limitations and thresholds](/learnapidoc/docapis_rate_limiting_and_thresholds.html) (e.g., max number of API calls, max file sizes, max string lengths, max/min parameter values), these limitations are called out in the docs.

 {{cb}} Documentation is available at the same time the feature is released or made available to users, not after the fact. {{cb-end}}

 {{cb}} [Error messages](docapis_doc_status_codes.html) that users can encounter are documented and discoverable through search. {{cb-end}}